 HealthInfo Waitaha Canterbury

 Pelvic pain means pain in the area below your tummy button and above your legs.
-Long-lasting (chronic) pelvic pain describes pain in your pelvis that has lasted for six months or more.
-It's a common problem for women.
-It doesn’t include pregnancy-related pain, or pain you only get when you have your period or have sex.
-Chronic pelvic pain can be distressing and have a huge impact on your life.
+Long-lasting (chronic) pelvic pain describes pain in your pelvis that has lasted for 6 months or more.
+It does not include pregnancy-related pain or pain you only get when you have your period or have sex.

 Possible factors include:

-Based on what they find they may do more tests, including taking a urine sample to check if you have a urine infection, and blood tests and swabs to check for other infections.You might also be sent for an ultrasound scan.
-If you have not yet reached menopause you will have a pregnancy test.
+Based on what they find they may do more tests.
+These may include a urine sample to check if you have a urine infection, and blood tests and swabs to check for other infections.
+You might also be sent for an ultrasound scan.
+If you have not yet reached menopause, you will have a pregnancy test.

-Often, no obvious cause for your pain can be found, but having more information can help you and your doctor decide on the best treatment.
+Often, no obvious cause for your pain can be found.
+But having more information can help you and your doctor decide on the best treatment.

-Treatment will depend on the cause of your pain.
 Your doctor may refer you to a specialist doctor called a gynaecologist for further investigations and treatment.
-If this is the case, they may ask you to complete a pelvic pain questionnaire before your appointment so the doctor can understand more about your pain and how it affects your life.
+If so, they may ask you to complete a pelvic pain questionnaire before your appointment.
+This is so the doctor can understand more about your pain and how it affects your life.

-If doctors cannot find a cause, they may recommend medication combined with lifestyle changes, counselling, and physiotherapy.
-Treatment will focus on finding ways for you to deal with the pain so that it doesn't have such a big impact on your life.
+The treatment will focus on finding ways for you to deal with the pain so it does not have such a big impact on your life.
 The video Understanding pain (what to do about it in less than five minutes) explains some of things you can do to reduce the impact of pain on your life.

-You may choose to see a private gynaecologist, a physiotherapist specialising in pelvic problems, or a psychologist.
+You may choose to see a private gynaecologist, a physiotherapist specialising in pelvic problems or a psychologist.

 HealthInfo recommends the following videos